dt-yuhui/ECG-CLIP/VHD-Survival/README.md

     - **Zero padding**: Pads the signal to the required dimensions.

 2. **Preprocessing the Labels**:
-    Before training, the labels (survival data) must be included in a CSV file, which should contain a column `fu_days` indicating the follow-up days for each patient.
+    Before training, the labels (progression data) must be included in a CSV file, which should contain a column `fu_days` indicating the follow-up days for each patient.
 This file will be used for training the model.

     ```python
     main(model=model,